bcaffo/LittleInferenceBook/manuscript/13_bootstrapping.md

 distribution.

 The procedure would be as follows:

-- Consider a data from with count and spray
+1. consider a data from with count and spray,
-- Permute the spray (group) labels
+2. permute the spray (group) labels,
-- Recalculate the statistic (examples:)
-  - Mean difference in counts
-  - Geometric means
-  - T statistic
+3. recalculate the statistic (such as the difference in means),
-- Calculate the percentage of simulations where the simulated statistic was more extreme (toward the alternative) than the observed
+4. calculate the percentage of simulations where the simulated statistic was more extreme (toward the alternative) than the observed.

 ## Variations on permutation testing